-Every hummingbird book, article and expert will recommend planting flowers to attract backyard hummingbirds, but it takes more than just beautiful blooms to entice these birds for a visit.
-Many of the most common, widespread backyard flowers are actually terrible choices for attracting hummers, and knowing which blooms to avoid can help backyard birders develop stunning flowerbeds that will also serve as nutritious buffets for visiting hummingbirds.
+Every hummingbird book, article, and expert will recommend planting flowers to attract backyard hummingbirds, but it takes more than just beautiful blooms to entice these birds for a visit.
+Many of the most common, widespread flowers are actually terrible choices for attracting hummers.
+Knowing which blooms to avoid can help birders develop stunning flowerbeds that will also serve as nutritious, bountiful buffets for visiting hummingbirds.

 Why Not All Flowers Are Hummingbird-Friendly

-While any curious hummingbird may investigate any flower before it decides whether or not to sip at the bloom or stay nearby, some flowers that are most popular in backyard gardens are least popular with hummingbirds.
-Blooms that do not typically appeal to hummingbirds include:
+While any curious hummingbird may investigate any flower before it decides whether or not to sip at the bloom or stay nearby, some flowers that are most popular in landscaping, containers, and gardens are least popular with hummingbirds.
+Popular blooms that do not strongly appeal to hummingbirds include:

 - Lily of the valley

 - Oriental lilies

 While different flowers may not be useful as a rich nectar food source, it is worth noting that, these tiny birds may still use less appetizing flowers as favorite perches to rest or survey their territory, particularly if feeders or nectar-rich flowers are nearby.

 Hummingbirds may also nest in thick floral shrubbery that provides adequate shelter and protection from predators, even if the flowers themselves do not provide abundant nectar.

 Any flowers can also provide insects for food, which are essential protein in a hummingbird's diet, as well as spider webs for nesting material.
 The colors of different flowers can catch hummingbirds' attention and attract them to a yard, where they can then discover other, more suitable flowers, feeding areas, and nesting sites.